pdJeeves/Chiptune-Sample-Library/README.md

 # Refactored-SFXR
-A refactored version of the SFXR program for use as a library; made to be more human readable, commented, midi-compatible, and modular.
+A refactored version of the SFXR program for use as a library; made to be more human readable, commented, and modular.

+Includes helper functions to set sound frequency based on midi key.

+TODO: change settings to all human units and emulation-units in the model only
+TODO: remove C++ make it C

 Example of saving a file: